I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 The Office of the Inspector General (OIG) receives allegations regarding misconduct and other criminal violations through various means.
 If, after reviewing an allegation, OIG determines that the matter should be handled administratively, it will forward the matter to the proper Social Security Administration (SSA) component.

-In the Office of Disability Adjudication and Review (ODAR), an OIG field office or the OIG Hotline refers personnel-related matters through the Executive Communications Staff (ECS) in the Office of the Deputy Commissioner.
-After advising the Deputy Commissioner of the referral, ECS evaluates the referral and determines which ODAR component has responsibility for initiating the investigation.
+In the Office of Hearings Operations (OHO) and the Office of Analytics, Review, and Oversight (OARO), an OIG field office or the OIG Hotline refers personnel-related matters through the appropriate office of the Deputy Commissioner (ODC).
+After advising the appropriate Deputy Commissioner of the referral, ODC staff evaluates the referral and determines which OHO or OARO component has responsibility for initiating the investigation.

-Unless otherwise noted in the referral, OIG referrals are merely allegations and do not imply or establish any findings, including findings regarding credibility.
-It is ODAR's responsibility to promptly investigate the allegation, determine its validity, and pursue the appropriate course of action.
-As explained in this section, if ODAR uncovers a criminal violation during its investigation, it will send the matter directly to an OIG Office of Investigations Field Division (FD) and take no further action unless the FD notifies ODAR to continue the administrative investigation.
+Unless otherwise noted in the referral, OIG referrals are merely allegations and do not imply or establish any findings.
+It is OHO or OARO's responsibility to promptly investigate the allegation, determine its validity, and pursue the appropriate course of action.
+As explained in this section, if OHO or OARO uncovers a criminal violation during its investigation, it will send the matter directly to an OIG Office of Investigations Field Division (FD) and take no further action unless the FD notifies OHO or OARO to continue the administrative investigation.

 B. Hearing Level Referrals